formifan2002/signalk-vaarweginformatie-blocked/README.md

 1. **Data Collection**:
    - Fetches vessel data from SignalK API (`http://<IP_OF_SIGNALK_SERVER>:<PORT_SIGNALK_SERVER>/signalk/v1/api/vessels`)
+     - use other SignalK plugins (like AisHub WS) to receive more vessels for SignalK with AIS information
    - Optionally fetches nearby vessels from AISFleet.com API
    - Merges both sources, preferring newer timestamps